MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 ### SNMP Service

 SNMP Service lets the local computer service incoming Simple Network Management Protocol (SNMP) requests.
 SNMP Service includes agents that monitor activity in network devices and report to the network console workstation.
-SNMP Service provides a method of managing network hosts (such as workstation or server computers, routers, bridges, and hubs) from a centrally-located computer that is running network management software.
+SNMP Service provides a method of managing network hosts (such as workstation or server computers, routers, bridges, and hubs) from a centrally located computer that is running network management software.
 SNMP performs management services by using a distributed architecture of management systems and agents.

 System service name: **SNMP**